amazon-science/nl2sql-omop-cdm/docs/_sources/index.rst.txt

 What are the key technical decisions and challenges of the project?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The OMOP CDM presents a series of complexities that prevent traditional out of the shelf NL2SQL models to be applied.
-While we are aware of other complexities, for this PoC we are considering the following central complexities to draft a tool to address them.
+While we are aware of other complexities, for this project we are considering the following central complexities to draft a tool to address them.

 1. Medical terms can be classified in multiple vocabularies/ontologies.
 The OMOP CDM contains a stack of vocabularies and users are not required to use concepts in a specific vocabulary.
 2. OMOP contain standard and non-standard concepts.
 Standard concepts can be used to query other tables in the DataBase.
-For this PoC we will limit ourselves to query using standard concepts.
+For this project, we will limit ourselves to query using standard concepts.
 3. All medical concepts are contained on the “concept” table.
 They appear in the “concept_name” column and relate them to a “concept_id” which is unique across OMOP and are used across tables.
 The concept id is required to create queries.
 4. When querying for a drug we can not only query for the general drug but also for any format of this drug (e.g. aspirin, aspirin 500g, aspirin 500g in tablets, etc.).
 A similar problem arises with conditions.